neams-th-coe/cardinal/doc/content/tutorials/gas_compact.md

 !include logfile.md

-The cells with instances ranging from 0 to 5 represent the six fuel compacts.
-The other cells represent the two pure-graphite cells in each layer. [heat_source] shows the heat source computed by OpenMC on the mesh mirror (left) and radially averaged as a function of axial position (right).
+The cells with instances ranging from 0 to 5 represent the six fuel compacts and the graphite surrounding the fuel compacts (in those hex lattice positions).
+The other cells represent the single pure-graphite cell immediately hugging the coolant channel (the 0, 0 position in the hex lattice). [heat_source] shows the heat source computed by OpenMC on the mesh mirror (left) and radially averaged as a function of axial position (right).
-The radially-averaged plot is created using a separate Python script to postprocess the CSV output from the [SpatialUserObjectVectorPostprocessors](https://mooseframework.inl.gov/source/vectorpostprocessors/SpatialUserObjectVectorPostprocessor.html).
 The error bars on the heat source are smaller than the marker size, so are not shown.
 Due to the negative temperature coefficient, the power distribution is shifted slightly downwards towards regions of lower temperature.